-Sugartina® Crystalina Summersweet Clethra alnifolia 'Crystalina'
+Summersweet Clethra alnifolia

+Height: 6 feet

+Spread: 5 feet

+Sunlight: 0

 Hardiness Zone: 4

 Other Names: Sweet Pepperbush

 Description:

-This highly fragrant dwarf variety features spikes of sweet smelling white flowers in late summer when little else is blooming; a small dense habit of growth and good fall color; needs moist acidic soil
+One of the most fragrant of all shrubs for our gardens, and as a bonus, spikes of white flowers bloom in late summer when little else is in flower; neat, tidy habit of growth and good fall color; tends to sucker, needs moist acidic soil

 Ornamental Features

-Sugartina Crystalina Summersweet has masses of beautiful spikes of fragrant white flowers rising above the foliage from late summer to early fall, which are most effective when planted in groupings.
-It has dark green deciduous foliage.
-The glossy round leaves turn an outstanding yellow in the fall.
+Summersweet has masses of beautiful spikes of fragrant white flowers rising above the foliage from mid to late summer, which are most effective when planted in groupings.
+It has green deciduous foliage.
+The glossy round leaves turn an outstanding harvest gold in the fall.

 Landscape Attributes

-Sugartina Crystalina Summersweet is a multi-stemmed deciduous shrub with a shapely oval form.
+Summersweet is a multi-stemmed deciduous shrub with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 - Suckering

-Sugartina Crystalina Summersweet is recommended for the following landscape applications;
+Summersweet is recommended for the following landscape applications;

-- Mass Planting

-- General Garden Use

-- Naturalizing And Woodland Gardens

-Sugartina Crystalina Summersweet flowers Photo courtesy of NetPS Plant Finder
+Summersweet flowers Photo courtesy of NetPS Plant Finder

-Sugartina Crystalina Summersweet flowers Photo courtesy of NetPS Plant Finder
+Summersweet in fall Photo courtesy of NetPS Plant Finder